GaadiKey/price/content/best/suv-cars/renault-triber-variants-price-list.md

 ### Renault Triber RXZ Features

-Priced at Rs 7.35 lakhs, the Renault RXZ is the top-trim variant and is a fully loaded feature-packed option.
+Priced at **Rs 7.35 lakhs**, the Renault RXZ is the top-trim variant and is a fully loaded feature-packed option.
 On top of features offered in RXT, the Triber RXZ variant offers following features:
 - 2 Front airbags( Driver side and Passenger side) + 2 Additional side airbags for front seats
 - Stylish Flex Wheels
 - Start/Stop Engine Push button